Save With Energy-Efficient Appliances

-We all know that going green is good for the environment.
-But can going green save you money, too?
-From Federal tax credits to energy-efficient appliance rebates, going green is a great way to afford home improvements that lower the cost of your heating and cooling bills.
+We all know that going green can be good for the environment.
+But can it save you money, too?
+From federal tax credits to energy-efficient appliance rebates, going green can be a great way to afford home improvements that ultimately lower the cost of your heating and cooling bills.

-A decade ago, many people (me included) associated green homes with having unsightly solar panels and poor water pressure.
-Thanks to technological advancements and the spike in home heating and cooling costs, green investments are now paying off ten-fold for homeowners.
+A decade ago, many people (me included) associated green homes with having unsightly solar panels and low water pressure.
+Thanks to technological advancements and the spike in home heating and cooling costs, green investments are now paying off for homeowners.

-For example, according to the U.S. Department of Energy, water heating accounts for 14-25 percent of the energy consumed by your house.
+For example, according to the U.S. Department of Energy, water heating accounts for 14 to 25 percent of the energy consumed by your house.
 Installing an energy-efficient water heater under the appliance rebate program can pay for itself in just a few years.
 Thinking about upgrading your home?
 Here’s what you should know: